acarapetis/ttlizer/ruby/README.markdown

 ### Ruby Implementation ###

 ## Introduction
-This is the ruby implementation of ttlizer, and will probably not be of much use for much longer - the plan is to completely replace it with the Haskell version.
+This is the ruby implementation of ttlizer, which I thought would probably not be of much use for much longer - but the Haskell implementation isn't usable yet, and this is (after a fashion).

 ## Usage
 While there is no graphical interface of any form, and even the basic